Aracthor/cpp-maker/README.md

 The include folder contains `.hh` and optional `.hpp` files, and the source folder contains the `.cpp` file.

-When you run it, you have five boolean questions :
+When you run it, you have to enter the name of the project, then five boolean questions :

  - Is it a class or an interface ?
  - Is it a final or an heritable class ?